MicrosoftDocs/customer-insights/ci-docs/journeys/content-ideas.md

 ## Enable Copilot

 > [!NOTE]
-> The content ideas copilot feature is enabled by default and is visible in the email editor toolbox (in English environments only).
+> The content ideas copilot together with all other copilot features is now enabled by default and visible in the email editor toolbox in the NAM region.
+In other regions, it needs to be manually turned on in the app settings.

 ### Turn on or off the content ideas copilot feature switch

 1. Go to **Settings** > **Overview** > **Feature switches**.
+1. Enable/disable the **Global Opt-in consent** toggle.
-1. Enable/disable the **Copilot (preview)** feature switch toggle.
+1. Enable/disable the **Copilot data movement across geographies** toggle.

 ## How to use Copilot to generate content ideas

 1. Select the **Copilot** button in the email editor toolbox or the Copilot button above editing text on canvas to open the Copilot pane.
+1. If your email is not empty (contains at least 10 words) – the Copilot, based on your email content, will automatically fill in recommended **key points** to generate new ideas.
+You can then refine them according to your needs.
-1. Choose the **Topic of your email** from the list of suggested ones or choose **Custom**.
+If your email is empty (or contains less than 10 words) -> choose the **Topic of your email** from the list of suggested ones or choose **Custom**.
     1. If you selected one of suggested topics, Copilot will automatically fill in sample key points for you, which you can modify according to your needs.
     1. If you selected custom topic, add up to five key points that you want to get across in your email (a minimum of three words per key point is recommended).
 You can also use premade examples (select the **See examples** link and then **Use this example** for a selected set of key points).
 1. Select **Tone of voice**.